kennethdean2010/tutorials/HOW-TO-software-packaging/README.md

 When it comes to the `identifier`, `name` and `version` of our package, I've found that it's best to keep it simple.
 In our environment we only deploy one version of an application at a time, which makes it easier to maintain consistency.

-Update the `build-info.plist` with the values as illustrated below.
+Update `build-info.plist` with the values as illustrated below.

 > NOTE: See [automated-software-deployments](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-automated-software-deployment) for more information on deployments and upgrades.